-The algorithms for CALWEBB_AMI3, the 3rd stage of the JWST calibration pipeline for NIRISS Aperture Masking Interferometry (AMI), are described.
+The algorithms for CALWEBB_AMI3, which is Stage 3 of the JWST calibration pipeline for NIRISS Aperture Masking Interferometry (AMI), are described.
 These algorithms process the data from calibrated slope images to fringe parameters.

-The CALWEBB_AMI3 module is the 3rd stage in the calibration pipeline for the NIRISS Aperture Masking Interferometry (AMI) data.
+The CALWEBB_AMI3 module is Stage 3 of the JWST calibration pipeline for the NIRISS Aperture Masking Interferometry (AMI) data.
 The inputs to this stage are the calibrated slope images (CALWEBB_IMAGE2 output) and the output is fringe parameters.
 The steps are listed in Figure 1 with the flow from the top to the bottom.

 Unless otherwise stated, the algorithms described are the baseline version.

 Assemble reference PSFs